Pre-Professional Practice for Graduate Diploma

 This course forms part of an Australian Psychological Society accredited sequence.

-1. developed competency in the administration, scoring and interpretation of psychological tests,
+1. Developed competency in the administration, scoring and interpretation of psychological tests,

-2. choice of suitable tests, and matching this choice with assessment goals
+4. Knowledge regarding choice of suitable tests, and matching this choice with assessment goals

-3. different approaches to counselling and how to conduct a counselling interview.
+5. Knowledge regarding different approaches to counselling and how to conduct a counselling interview.

 - The course will also address important issues in choosing appropriate tests to achieve the assessment goals and interpreting and using test results.

-The counselling component will examine a number of approaches to counselling and cover the range of skills needed to conduct a counselling interview.
+- The counselling component will examine a number of approaches to counselling and cover the range of skills needed to conduct a counselling interview.

 An APS accredited sequence in Psychology (years 1 - 3) PSYC3070 and PSYC3010 or equivalents